-Our workforce grew by 8%, from 359 to 389 employees, in 2017.
-208 employees work in Gorinchem, 77 in Nijkerk, 67 in Scharsterbrug and 37 in Barneveld.
-At the end of 2017 the average employment duration was 9 years.
-30% of our employees are over 50 years of age and 18% are women.
-54% of the women work part-time and 82% of them have a permanent contract.
-5% of the men work part-time and 92% of them have a permanent contract.
+Our workforce grew by 9% from 389 to 423 employees in 2018.
+220 employees work in Gorinchem, 85 in Nijkerk, 81 in Scharsterbrug and 37 in Barneveld.
+At the end of 2018, the average employment duration was 9 years.
+20% of our employees are female.
+52% of the women work part-time and 64% of them have a permanent contract.
+6% of the men work part-time and 86% of them have a permanent contract.
+As of 1 January 2018, all production sites follow the CLA of the dairy industry.
+In addition to the dairy industry CLA, we use the Arbeids Voorwaarden Regeling van Vreugdenhil (Vreugdenhil Employment Conditions Regulations, AVR) as of 1 January 2018.
 70% of employees are subject to the collective bargaining agreement for the dairy industry.
-In 2017, the employment conditions for employees not subject to the collective bargaining agreement were harmonised.
-This creates more clarity and transparency about employment conditions and growth opportunities.
+30% of employees are subject to the collective bargaining agreement for the AVR.
 Since 2016, our production locations in Gorinchem and Scharsterbrug are SMETA pillar 4-certified.
 SMETA is an independent and internationally recognised standard for employment conditions.

 Sickness absence in 2018 was 4.6% (compared to 3.7% in 2017).
 In 2018 we were above our 2020 target: sickness absence lower than 4%.
 Absence shorter than 6 weeks is reasonable similar to 2017.
 The higher percentage was mainly due to a number of long-term, non-work-related sick employees in Barneveld and Gorinchem.
 Sickness absence prevention is a constant focus of attention for managers, the HR department and the occupational health and safety service.